emilygorey/emilygorey.github.io/blog/_posts/2018-02-01-February-Soundtrack.md

 A month later, she’d be introduced to a boy in a Neutral Milk Hotel* shirt who would change her life through the introduction of Indian food, cyberpunk films, and Mexico.
 What a total babe of a person.
 February 2018 Emily is still obsessed.

-<em>*I have a major soft spot for Neutral Milk Hotel. please see final song of playlist performed by the singer of the band, Jeff Mangum</em>
+<em>*I have a major soft spot for Neutral Milk Hotel.
+Please see final song of playlist performed by the singer of the band, Jeff Mangum</em>